Cardiovascular Health

 Diagnosis

-To diagnose a cardiovascular problem, your doctor will ask you about your medical history as well as any problems you have been experiencing recently.
+To diagnose a cardiovascular problem, your healthcare provider will ask you about your medical history as well as any problems you have been experiencing recently.

-Your doctor will also regularly check your blood pressure or advise you to check it with a home monitor or at the pharmacy.
-He or she may also recommend one or more of the following tests:
+Your healthcare provider will also regularly check your blood pressure or advise you to check it with a home monitor or at the pharmacy.
+They may also recommend one or more of the following tests:

 • blood tests to assess whether you have problematic lipid levels